matsuoshi/wp-postical/readme.txt

 == Installation ==

-1. Upload or Install plugin.
+1. Install and activate the plugin.
-2. Activate the plugin through the Plugins menu.
-3. Access to http://YOUR-WP-ADDRESS/postical , get iCal format schedules.
+2. Access to http://YOUR-WP-ADDRESS/postical , get iCal format schedules of your posts.

+== Changelog ==
+= 0.5 =
+* 2016.6: first version.